9 Logistic Regression*

 x <- cbind(x, useless = rnorm(nrow(x)))

-We create a binary classification problem by classify if a flower is of species Virginica.
+We create a binary classification problem by asking if a flower is of species Virginica or not.
+We create new logical variable called virginica and remove the Species column.

 x$virginica <- x$Species == "virginica"